Planeshifter/node-wordnet-magic/README.md

 You can then create a connection to the WordNet database by calling the exposed function

 ```
-var wn = wordNet("insert path");
+var wn = wordNet("insert path", preload);
 ```

-The `wordNet` function has one parameter: The path of the WordNet database in SQLite format, which can be obtained from the URL
+The `wordNet` function has two parameters: The first one is the path of the WordNet database in SQLite format, which can be obtained from the URL
 [http://sourceforge.net/projects/wnsql/files/wnsql3/sqlite/](http://sourceforge.net/projects/wnsql/files/wnsql3/sqlite/).
-If no path is supplied, i.e. `wordNet()` is called, the function look in the /data folder of the package directory for a file with the name `sqlite-31.db`.
+If no path is supplied, i.e. `wordNet()` is called, the function looks in the /data folder of the package directory for a file with the name `sqlite-31.db`.
 The package ships with two shell scripts, `download.bat` and `download.sh` stored in the /data directory which can be used to automatically download the required database on Windows and Unix operating systems, respectively.

+The second parameter `preload` is a Boolean variable which specifies whether all (relevant) SQL tables should be loaded into memory as JS objects when loading the package.
+This is recommended for settings in which one has to execute a multitude of queries at once (e.g. when analyzing an entire text document), as individual calls to the database might be too expensive under these circumstances.
+The default value of the `preload` parameter is `false`.

 ## Example Code